 Alvarez has denied the allegations.

-He resigned in October after being contacted by a reporter for the Wall Street Journal for a story about Brennan’s claims.
+Alvarez, who served as the top aide at the Schools Development Authority, resigned in October after being contacted by a reporter for the Wall Street Journal for a story about Brennan’s claims.
 The newspaper reported the filing of the tort claim notice Thursday.